-42. I consider the proposed site is located where there is unlikely to be any commercial fishing.
-Longline fishing is the main type of fishing occurring in the general vicinity of the
+42. I consider the proposed site is located where there is likely to be minimal commercial fishing.

-43. Fisheries New Zealand used CatchMapper8 to identify the fishing that has potentially occurred in the vicinity of the proposed site (Table 3).
-The amount of new farm space is less than one hectare and immediately adjacent to the existing farm.
-The likelihood that any commercial fishing actually occurs that close to existing structures is very small, but Table 3 gives the fishing that may occur within the vicinity.
+43. Fisheries New Zealand used CatchMapper to identify the fishing that potentially occurs in the vicinity of the proposed site.
+The proposed site is surrounded by other marine farms and the likelihood that any commercial fishing occurs that close to existing structures is very small, but Table 3 gives the fishing that may occur within the vicinity.